 Omnichannel marketing solutions allow businesses to determine ROI based on insights gained through successful marketing activities.
 By gaining an extensive view of customer interactions, businesses can better optimize performance strategies and allocate resources.

-What Is Omnichannel Attribution?
+What is Omnichannel Attribution?

 Omnichannel attribution is the process of determining the contributions or influences of diverse touchpoints on a customer’s final purchase.
 Since multiple interactions across multiple channels occur on any given occasion, it is wise to understand the importance of each channel in influencing the customer throughout their journey.